Metropolitan Museum of Art: Board

 Although the City of New York owns the museum building and contributes utilities, heat, and some of the cost of guardianship, the collections are owned by a private corporation of fellows and benefactors which totals about 950 people.
 The museum is governed by a board of trustees of 41 elected members, several officials of the City of New York, and persons honored as trustees by the museum.
 The current co-chairs of the board, Candace Beinecke and Hamilton E. James, were elected in 2021.
-Other notable trustees include Anna Wintour, Richard Chilton, Candace Beinecke, Alejandro Santo Domingo, as well as former New York City mayor Bill de Blasio, and his appointee Ken Sunshine.
+Other notable trustees include Anna Wintour, Richard Chilton, Candace Beinecke, Alejandro Santo Domingo.
+The New York City Mayor, City Council speaker, and New York City Comptroller serve as ex officio trustees, who appoint representatives to serve on the board without pay.

 The activities of board of trustees are organized and based upon the activities of the individual trustees and their various committees as of 2016.
 The several committees of the board of trustees include the committees listed as Nominating, Executive, Acquisitions, Finance, Investment, Legal, Education, Audit, Employee Benefits, External Affairs, Merchandising, Membership, Building, Technology, and The Fund for the Met.